Every Little Thing

 The man stayed silent for a long moment.
 Then he sighed.

 “You know, it is a coincidence or maybe the twist of fate.
 I was blind from birth.
 A small operation on the optic nerves brought back my sight after years.
-When I was blind, I wanted to see the things you said.
+When I was blind, I wanted to see all the things you now wanted to see.
 Blue.
 Orange.
 Sun.
 Moon.
+Snow.
 Now I have it and I haven’t spent a moment to sit and stare.”

 “Tell me about it.
 Humans and their desire to do things they can’t.”